mpv-player/mpv/DOCS/man/options.rst

     The filter function to use when upscaling video.

     ``bilinear``
         Bilinear hardware texture filtering (fastest, very low quality).
-This is the default for compatibility reasons.
+This is the default when using the ``fast`` profile.

     ``spline36``
         Mid quality and speed.
-This is the default when using ``gpu-hq``.

     ``lanczos``
         Lanczos scaling.
-Provides mid quality and speed.
-Generally worse than ``spline36``, but it results in a slightly sharper image which is good for some content types.
+Provides good balance between quality and performance.
+        This is the default for ``scale``.
 The number of taps can be controlled with ``scale-radius``, but is best left unchanged.

         (This filter is an alias for ``sinc``-windowed ``sinc``)